-In this Rule change request, the Proponent seeks to require AEMO to release the information to registered participants earlier than is currently the case.
+In its Rule change request, the Proponent sought to require AEMO to release the information to registered participants upon request earlier than is currently the case.

-Clause 3.13.3(l4) of the Rules currently restricts AEMO from releasing this information until the later of when a connection agreement is executed for the relevant plant, or three months before the proposed start of commissioning of the plant.
+Clause 3.13.3(l4) of the Rules currently restricts AEMO from releasing this information until the later of when a connection agreement is executed for the relevant plant, or three months before the proposed start of commissioning of the relevant plant.

-The Proponent states that the current restrictions in the Rules prevents Generators from accessing this information in a timely fashion.
+The Proponent stated that the current restrictions in the Rules prevent Generators from accessing this information in a timely fashion.